ardanlabs/gotraining/courses/web/README.md

 ## Ultimate Web
 Ultimate Web is a 2 day class for any Go developer who wishes to learn how to build robust and well tested HTTP based applications in Go.
-This class provides an intensive, comprehensive and idiomatic view build Web, SOA, and API applications using Go.
+This class provides an intensive, comprehensive and idiomatic view of how to build Web, SOA, and API applications using Go.

 *Note: This material has been designed to be taught in a classroom environment.
 The code is well commented but missing some of the contextual concepts and ideas that will be covered in class.*

 ## HTTP Basics in Go
-With a basic understand of how the web and HTTP work, let’s write a simple “Hello World” app in Go.
+With a basic understanding of how the web and HTTP work, let’s write a simple “Hello World” app in Go.
 We’ll cover how to start a web server in Go, take in requests, and return responses.

 [Basics](../../topics/web/basics/README.md)